RitulMohan/BITeS-Expert-shell-system/README.md

 - Rule-based inference engine for generating personalized recommendations from outlets from our campus

-- Knowledge base with domain-specific rules and facts for food outlet recommendations specific to BITS hyderabad
+- Knowledge base with consists of food outlets from BITS hyderabad

+- The inference engine uses various parameters to come up with the best possible recommendation using a score based approach

 ## Prerequisites